 Each of the three levels of this course consists of 8 modules which are delivered online and can be viewed and replayed at any time.
 All courses include:

 - Access to additional learning resources, reference materials and video lectures.

 - Reading list with references to peer-reviewed journal articles to keep up-to-date with developments in the field.

 - 12 months web-based support with the opportunity to ask the instructors questions while you implement your learning.

-There is a 3 week exam period at the end of each trimester.
+There is a three-week exam period at the end of each trimester.
 In order for you to pass the assessment and progress to the next course, you must complete the assessment within this period.
 Exam extensions of up to six months are available on a case by case basis if required.